Morningstar88/MoneyclaimUKAbuseofProcess/README.md

 # MoneyclaimUKAbuseofProcess
-A case against corruption in the UK courts.
-Mysteriously lost files, strikeouts with no notification, and other bad faith behaviour

-Got it, Jake.
-I've incorporated your details into the affidavit and cover letter while keeping them assertive and structured.
-Here’s the updated version:

----

 ### **Affidavit of Jake Mackenzie Regarding Lost Paperwork – MoneyClaim UK**

-I, **Jake Mackenzie**, residing at [Your Address], do hereby declare the following facts to be true and accurate to the best of my knowledge:
+I, **Jake Mackenzie**, residing at 43 Glebeland Gardens, do hereby swear, under penalty of perjury, the following facts to be true and accurate to the best of my knowledge:

-1. I initiated a case against **Guardian Media Group** in **June 2024**.
-The process was initially clear and efficient, and I was pleased with the well-managed system in the UK.
+1. I initiated a case against **Guardian Media Group** in **June 2024**. [[[CASE NUMBER]]] The process was initially clear and efficient, and I was pleased with the well-managed system in the UK.
 2. However, soon after my case commenced, I stopped receiving updates, creating unnecessary uncertainty.
 3. The name **Stephen Goedhart** was mentioned in relation to my case—an individual who appears to enjoy significant protection.
-4. When I attempted to get a response, I found that I could only escalate the matter to **OPTIC**.
-The lack of communication and obstruction was frustrating and, at best, negligent.
+4. When I attempted to get a response, I found that I could only get a response if I escalated the matter to **OPTIC**.
+The lack of communication and obstruction was, at best, negligent.
-5. In **December 2024**, my paperwork was inexplicably "lost," requiring me to resend all documents.
+5. In **December 2024**, my paperwork was inexplicably "lost," requiring me to resend all documents. [[[PIC]]]
-6. My case was then **struck out in December 2024**, but MoneyClaim UK failed to notify me of this decision, depriving me of the opportunity to respond.
+6. My case was then **struck out in December 2024**, but MoneyClaim UK failed to notify me of this decision, depriving me of the opportunity to respond. [[[PIC]]]
-7. After further escalation, I was finally informed—**two months after the strike-out order**—that my case had been dismissed, but this was communicated in an unnecessarily terse manner.
+7. After further escalation, I was finally informed—**two months after the strike-out order**—that my case had been dismissed, but this was communicated in an unnecessarily terse manner. [[[PIC]]]1
 8. The repeated lack of transparency and mismanagement of my case suggests gross negligence, at best.
 9. I initially only sought mediation, yet this request was denied.
 I strongly believe that my rights were not upheld throughout this process.
 10. As a matter of principle and fairness, I will **escalate this case as high as I can**, until I am afforded a fair hearing by honest men and women.
+11. I am asking all 2025/45 mediator groups to investigate Moneyclaim UK, as I believe there are corrupt elements within their system.
+I am also opening this public Github Repo, for all eyes to see.

-I affirm that the above statements are true and correct to the best of my knowledge.
+I swear that the above statements are true and correct to the best of my knowledge.

-**Signed:**
+**Signed Under Penalty of Perjury:**
 Jake Mackenzie
 [Date]